Here’s why that’s so important

-The intention of the program is for participants to achieve an understanding of the need for be a safe road user and to obtain their learners permit.
+The intention of the program is for participants to achieve an understanding of the need to be a safe road user and to obtain their learners permit.
 Continual assessment of learning outcomes and participants feedback will contribute to the development of Changing Gears Program.

-Average of 90% Pass rate
+Average of 92% Pass rate